kartoza/rir-dashboard/documentation/docs/setup/configuration/program_intervention.md

 # Program Interventions

-After we change the scenario, we need to create a program so we can create a program intervention.
+After we change the scenario, we need to create a program, so we can create a program intervention.
 To add or edit a program, go to the **Site Administration** page, select **Program**.
 In the form, you can fill name, icon and white icon.

 ![Program](../../assets/screencasts/program.gif "Program")